respawn-app/FlowMVI/docs/quickstart.md

 Ask yourself:

 1. What can be shown at what times?
 Can the page be empty?
 Can it be loading? - this will define your state family
-2. What can be shown on this screen? - this will be your states' properties.
+2. What elements can be shown on this screen? - this will be your states' properties.
 3. What can the user do on this screen?
 What can happen in the system? - these will be your Intents
 4. In response to given intents, what one-time events may happen? - these are Actions